hitham86/Video_Downloader/README.md

 Download History – Keeps a log of completed downloads.

 Automatic Folder Creation – Saves videos in the Downloads/VideoDownloader folder.

+THANK YOU